Relationship maintenance: Friends

-Romantic Relationships
+Romantic

 Romantic relationships have an extra element that is not found in friendship relationships.
 In romantic relationships, there is the intimacy element that is added.
 This is physical intimacy and a deeper emotional intimacy than a friendship would have.
 There are four relationship stages when it comes to romantic relationships: casually dating, seriously dating, engaged, married.

 It was reported that married and engaged couples used more assurances and task sharing than did dating couples.
 However, engaged and seriously dating couples reported that they used openness and positivity more than did married couples.
 Married couples reported the most social networking.
 Daters tended to be more social with one another.
 For example, they called and sent each other notes and cards more than the married couples did.

 Partners tend to disclose more information early on in their relationship stages.
 Then they get to know one another better.

 In the marriage stage of relationships, couples tend to have a curvilinear pattern.
 They use maintenance behavior early on in the relationship and then also in the later years of their marriage.
 Partners tend to be very excited about the new marriage and work at the relationship maintenance.
 As the years progress they may shift focus to family or careers, but then later on when their children have grown and they are settled in their careers the focus may come back to the relationship maintenance since the couple have fewer distractions.

-Romantic Intent
+Romantic intent

 There are four types of cross-sex friendships that are different in terms of romantic intent.
 Strictly platonic groups have both sides saying they do not want anything romantic out of the relationship.
 Those in mutual romance groups both want the friendship to become romantic.
 Individuals in a desires-romance group indicates that they wanted the friendship to become romantic, but the partner indicate they want to stay friends.
 Last, the rejects-romance group said that they would like the friendship to stay platonic, but the other person wanted it to become romantic.

 Groups that wish to keep the relationship platonic or with only one person interested in romance utilize less relationship maintenance.
 These groups tend to talk about outside relationships, and there is an activity done together and less flirtations used.